NS Savannah: Origin

 In 1955, President Dwight D. Eisenhower proposed building a nuclear-powered merchant ship as a showcase for his "Atoms for Peace" initiative.
 The next year, the United States Congress authorized Savannah as a joint project of the Atomic Energy Commission, the Maritime Administration (MARAD), and the Department of Commerce.

 She was designed by George G. Sharp, Incorporated, of New York City.
 Her keel was laid down by the New York Shipbuilding Corporation at Camden, New Jersey.
-Her nuclear reactor was manufactured by Babcock & Wilcox.
+Her nuclear reactor was designed and manufactured by Babcock & Wilcox.
 She was christened by U.S. First Lady Mamie Eisenhower at the ship's launching on July 21, 1959.

 In 1969, Savannah became the first nuclear-powered ship to dock in New York City.
 She was a centerpiece for a citywide information festival called "Nuclear Week In New York".
 Thousands of people toured Savannah and attended related special events.
 These included demonstrations of advancements in peaceful uses of atomic energy, such as food products preserved by radiation, new applications for technology and many information and education programs.
 The Tonight Show Starring Johnny Carson featured "Nuclear Week In New York" on two programs.
 Dr. Glenn T. Seaborg, Chairman of the Atomic Energy Commission, was the featured speaker and President Eisenhower was honoured for his introduction of the global Atoms for Peace program.
 The appearance of Savannah and the Nuclear Week festival program was designed and implemented by Charles Yulish Associates and supported by contributions from leading energy companies.